tusharshuklaa/the-dark-knight-in-css/README.md

 - `styles/`: This folder contains all the CSS files used to style the Batman image.

 ### Styles Folder
 The `styles` folder is particularly important as it contains a series of CSS files named incrementally (e.g., `01.css`, `02.css`, etc.).
 Each file represents an incremental change in the development of the CSS image.
-By following the sequence of these files, you can see the step-by-step progression and refinement of the Batman image.
+By following the sequence of these files, you can see the step-by-step progression and refinement of the Batman image. `1.css` contains the initial setup whereas `9.css` is the final code for the whole Batman CSS art. `10.css` has extra outlines around main parts of the image for understanding purpose only.

 ## Running a Local Development Server